-Milk, as you probably know, has an extremely short life.
-In order to make it last longer, you need to employ proper preservation techniques.
 Depending on the quantity of milk you want to preserve you will need to sterilize a couple of glass jars.
 Once the jars have been sanitized, pour milk into the sterilized glass jars.
 Take a large pot and boil water in it.
-You need to add two tablespoons of vinegar in the boiling water to prevent the glass jars from cracking.
+You need to add two tablespoons of vinegar in the boiling water.
+This prevents the glass jars from cracking.
 Place jars, with closed lids in the boiling water for 30 minutes.

 Turn off the heat and allow the water to cool.
-After some time, take the jars out of the container and allow it to cool before storing the jars in a dark, cool place.
-This is he most used one of the most used dairy preservation techniques ant you can conserve milk for almost a year.
+After some time, take the jars out of the container.
+Allow it to cool before storing the jars in a dark, cool place.
+This is one of the most used dairy preservation techniques.
+You can conserve milk for almost a year.